 The distributional impact of the Austrian pension scheme has not been on the political agenda in the recent years in terms of a more encompassing debate.
 However, there appears to be some awareness of the fact that the Austrian pension scheme comes with comparatively low benefits for specific groups and that poverty in old-age is an issue.
-Low benefits were repeatedly (in 2013, 2014 and 2018) indexed at an above-standard rate and in 2016 it was decided to increase the "means-tested equalisation supplement" ("Ausgleichszulage") from \in 883 to \in 1,000 when more than 30 contribution years have been reached (becoming effective from 1.1.2017).
+Low benefits were repeatedly (in 2013, 2014 and 2018) indexed at an above-standard rate and in 2016 it was decided to increase the "means-tested equalisation supplement" ("Ausgleichszulage") from €883 to €1,000 when more than 30 contribution years have been reached (becoming effective from 1.1.2017).
 It is expected that this measure will benefits about 20,000 persons, most of them women.
 Another measure worth mentioning in this context is that a "negative tax", which earlier was only accessible for earnings from gainful employment, was also introduced to pension incomes as part of the Tax Reform 2015/16.
-Old-age pensioners with a gross income below \in 11,000 per year are eligible for refunds of 50 percent of social insurance contributions up to a maximum of \in 110 per year.
+Old-age pensioners with a gross income below €11,000 per year are eligible for refunds of 50 percent of social insurance contributions up to a maximum of €110 per year.

 Regarding financial sustainability, the question of adding automatic stabilizers to the calculation formula of pensions in Austria has been popping up now and then in Austria since more than a decadeIntroducing such automatic stabilizers would alter the Austrian statutory pension scheme only in changing existing parametric e.g. adapting the statutory pension age.
-The current Austrian government has no plans in introducing automatic stabilizers to the calculation formula of pensions.